dabbu-knowledge-platform/cli/CONTRIBUTING.md

 $ git push origin fix-buggy-bug
 ```

-There are a number of more advanced mechanisms for managing commits using `git rebase` that can be used, but are beyond the scope of this README.
+There are a number of more advanced mechanisms for managing commits using `git rebase` that can be used, but are beyond the scope of this guide.

 Feel free to post a comment in the pull request to ping reviewers if you are awaiting an answer on something.

 **Approval and Request Changes Workflow**

-All pull requests require approval from a [Code Owner](https://github.com/dabbu-cli/blob/main/.github/CODE_OWNERS) of the area you modified in order to land.
+All pull requests require approval from contributors in order to land.
 Whenever a maintainer reviews a pull request they may request changes.
 These may be small, such as fixing a typo, or may involve substantive changes.
 Such requests are intended to be helpful, but at times may come across as abrupt or unhelpful, especially if they do not include concrete suggestions on _how_ to change them.

 Try not to be discouraged.
 Try asking the maintainer for advice on how to implement it.
 If you feel that a review is unfair, say so or seek the input of another project contributor.
 Often such comments are the result of a reviewer having taken insufficient time to review and are not ill-intended.
 Such difficulties can often be resolved with a bit of patience.
 That said, reviewers should be expected to provide helpful feedback.

 ### Step 12: Landing

-In order to land, a pull request needs to be reviewed and approved by at least one Code Owner.
+In order to land, a pull request needs to be reviewed and approved by at least one contributor.
 After that, if there are no objections from other contributors, the pull request can be merged.

 **Congratulations and thanks a lot for your contribution!**